Program and Workshop Information

 Every choice you make when designing a quilt makes it unique.
 A computer can be a powerful tool in helping to bring your personalized designs to fruition.
 This lecture will cover the specifics about how to print on fabric and how to transform your words, photos, drawings and memories into patterns for applique.
 Many ways will be demonstrated to include photos in your quilts and how to make each of your quilts unique and individual, adding just the right amount of embellishment, from beads to buttons to bits & pieces from your travels.
 Leave this lecture with the tools to go home and start working on your own personalized quilt.

 July 16 – Workshop: Mini Mosaics

 This is a fun no sew workshop that imitates the ancient art of mosaics.
 Learn how to create a mosaic picture from small pre-cut pieces of lots of colored fabric, using a technique that was developed to simplify the process.
-Pick one of the available patterns in class that will finish at 9″x12″, and then can be bordered and quilted to your preference at home.
+Pick one of the 6 available patterns in class that will finish at 9″x12″, and then can be bordered and quilted to your preference at home.
 A $20 kit is required.
+The kit includes 6 patterns, instructions, sticky stabilizer, netting, and precut fabric.
+One photo shows the 6 patterns included in the kit, and the other is a close up of one of these patterns.
 Sewing machine is NOT required.